lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Wrong Selected Cipher Suite {#wrong-selected}

 Error code 2 MUST only be used in a response to message_1 in case the cipher suite selected by the Initiator is not supported by the Responder, or if the Responder supports a cipher suite more preferred by the Initiator than the selected cipher suite, see {{resp-proc-msg1}}.
 ERR_INFO is of type suites containing a list of cipher suites that the Responder supports.
 We call the list of cipher suites SUITES_R.
-If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
-If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the first supported cipher suite in SUITES_I.
+If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites, see {{asym-msg1-form}}.
+If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the supported cipher suite in SUITES_I which is most preferred by the Initiator.
 If the Responder does not support any cipher suite in SUITES_I, then it SHOULD include all its supported cipher suites in SUITES_R in any order.

 ### Cipher Suite Negotiation